Freight Shipping from Atlanta to Boston

 How much does it cost to ship freight from Atlanta to Boston?

-Full truckload (FTL) rates from Atlanta, GA to Boston, MA currently range from $2,617-$3,225 for a standard dry van load over the 1,217-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Boston, MA currently range $2,617-$3,225 (roughly $2.17-$2.66 per mile over 1,217 miles).
 LTL shipments typically cost $869-$1,434 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Boston?